 W.H.D.
 Hobson Cup: Awarded to the Club with the highest increase in membership.

-Winner: Stone YFC, Runner Up: Ashley YFC
+Winner: Ashley YFC, Runner Up: Uttoxeter JNFU

 Newsletter Shield: For the best contribution to the Young Farmers’ Book of the Year